 More useful on a day-to-day basis than an inclinometer (not hard!), the FMU is also designed to piggyback the standard Subaru stereo for power, something I was hoping to take advantage of to eliminate any wire-snipping during the installation.
-There happened to be an FMU complete with wiring loom and cage on eBay – immediately purchased – and an evening of Googling also uncovered the part numbers for the outside temperature sensor (H5010FC021) and sensor wiring harness (H5010FC051) which I needed to complete the setup, as well a Subaru dealer in the US (Chaplins Subaru) who could ship them over to me.
+There happened to be an FMU complete with wiring loom and cage on eBay – immediately purchased – and an evening of Googling also uncovered the part numbers for the outside temperature sensor (H5010FC021) and sensor wiring harness (H5010FC051) which I needed to complete the setup, as well a Subaru dealer in the US (Chaplins Subaru) who could ship them over to me here in the UK.

 The easiest place to mount the outside temperature sensor was by the nearside headlight, both for accurate temperature readings – it’s out of the wind but close to the grill and in front of the radiator – and because from there the loom could easily be routed back to one of the apertures in the bulkhead and through into the space behind the glovebox.